socrata/datasync/resources/faq-common-problems.md

 ### After running a Soda2 job successfully some or all of the columns in the dataset appear as blank instead of the data in the uploaded CSV.
 Your header row containing the column names in the dataset does not exactly match the column names in the dataset.
 Note that the column names are case sensitive.
 It is best to use the column identifiers (a.k.a.
 API field names) in your header row, which can be easily obtained for a dataset by clicking the “Get Column ID” button within DataSync.

-### What does this error mean? '...PRIX certificate validation failed'
+### What does this error mean? '... certificate validation failed'
+If you receive a SunCertPathBuilderException, there are two typical causes:

-This error is caused by the version of Java being out-of-date and as a result failing to validate the SSL certificate.
-To correct the issue you must update Java JDK or JRE on the machine running DataSync or, alternatively, specifically add the necessary certificates into their trusted certificate stores.
-If you are still getting the error please contact Socrata support.
+  1. Java is out-of-date and as a result is failing to validate the SSL certificate.
+To correct this issue you must update Java JDK or JRE on the machine running DataSync.
+  2. Java does not approve of one of the certificates in the chain between your machine and the domain you're trying to upload to.
+The solution is to add the necessary certificates into Java's trusted certificate store.
+The steps to do this are:

+    1. Get the certificate chain.
+      * Find where Java's keytool is located.
+        * On Windows, this is likely at "C:\Program Files\Java\jre7\bin")
+        * On Mac OS X, this is likely at "/Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home/bin/"
+      * Run the following, removing the proxy options if you are not behind a proxy server.
+You can remove the '-rfc' option to get additional information about each certificate in the chain.

+           keytool -J-Dhttps.proxyHost=<PROXY_HOST>
+                   -J-Dhttps.proxyPort=<PROXY_PORT>
+                   -printcert -rfc
+                   -sslserver <DOMAIN>:443

+   2. *Validate any certificates you plan to add with your IT department*.
+It is a security risk to add unknown certificates.
+   3. Copy the cert you need to add inclusively from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE----- into a file `<FILENAME>`.cer
+   4. Run the following, using your keystore password if that has been set up or the default password 'changeit' otherwise.

+           keytool -import -keystore cacerts -file <FILENAME>.cer

 ### "syntheticLocations" is a field, why do I get this error? '...UnrecognizedPropertyException: Unrecognized field "syntheticLocations" ... reference chain: com.socrata.datasync.config.controlfile.ControlFile["syntheticLocations"]'
 This error is because the "syntheticLocations" field is in the wrong level of the control file.
 It needs to be within the "csv" or "tsv" object, since it contains details about how to interpret the CSV or TSV.